 With the major phase of free agency and the 2020 draft behind us, it's a good time to revisit every team's roster and see where everybody stands.

-Let's examine each team's situation before we proceed with our AFC East ranking of the offensive line position.
+Let's examine each team's situation before we proceed with our AFC East ranking of the linebacker position.

 NEW ENGLAND PATRIOTS

 On the roster: CB Stephon Gilmore, CB Jason McCourty, CB Joejuan Williams, DB Justin Bethel, DB Terrence Brooks, DB Myles Bryant, DB Cody Davis, DB Kyle Dugger, DB Malik Grant, DB J.C.
 Jackson, DB Jonathan Jones, DB Devin McCourty, DB Adrian Phillips, DB Adarius Pickett, DB Lenzy Pipkins, DB D'Angelo Ross, S Patrick Chung

 Key offseason moves: Selected S Kyle Dugger in the second round of the 2020 NFL draft ... signed S Cody Davis as a UFA (JAX) ... signed S Adrian Phillips as a UFA (LAC) ... re-signed S Devin McCourty ... traded S Duron Harmon to Detroit ... lost S Nate Ebner as an unrestricted free agent

 Projected opening-day starters: CB Stephon Gilmore, CB Jason McCourty, CB Jonathan Jones, S Patrick Chung, S Devin McCourty,